-Clubs were developed at the Macrory and Fortwilliam sites because more and more young people were observed to be riding bikes in both areas.
-There was also a well-documented need to address health inequalities, not only to tackle physical inactivity, but also the community stress associated with anti-social behaviour and community division.
+The clubs were developed at the Macrory and Fortwilliam sites because more and more young people were seen riding bikes in both areas.
+There was also a well-documented need to address health inequalities, not only to tackle physical inactivity but also the community stress associated with anti-social behaviour and community division.

-The first time we had a mixed group at a club, (New Lodge and Tigers Bay kids), we had to decide where to do our cycle training.
-The New Lodge kid was happy to go to Tigers Bay, (because the Tigers Bay kid was afraid to go into the New Lodge), but the Tigers Bay kid was also concerned whether the New Lodge kid would be safe or not.
-The kids, who never before had met each other, bonded before the training had even started."
+The first time we had a mixed group at a club - New Lodge and Tigers Bay kids - we had to decide where to do our cycle training.
+The New Lodge participant was happy to go to Tigers Bay - because the Tigers Bay participant was afraid to go into the New Lodge - but the Tigers Bay participant was also concerned whether the New Lodge participant would be safe or not.
+But the kids themselves, who never before had met each other, bonded before the training had even started.

 Richard Higginson, community worker